aws-samples/aws-service-catalog-tools-workshop/workshop/content/40-reinvent2019/30-prerequisites/_index.md

 +++
-title = "Prerequisites"
+title = "Pre-requisites"
 weight = 30
 +++

 In order to complete this workshop you will need:

 - A single AWS Account which you can log into
-- A web browser where to access the AWS console.
+- A web browser to access the AWS console

 {{% notice note%}}